 A cinematic glimpse at Madagascar

-The peculiar and remote island nation of Madagascar can be discovered in theaters near you in a documentary featuring its most famous inhabitant – the endemic lemur.
+The peculiar and remote island nation of Madagascar can be discovered in theatres near you in a documentary featuring its most famous inhabitant – the endemic lemur.

 The peculiar and remote island nation of Madagascar can be discovered in theatres near you in a documentary featuring its most famous inhabitant — the endemic lemur.
 The 3D IMAX film Island of Lemurs, narrated by Morgan Freeman, serves as a great introduction to the country and its wildlife for anyone considering a trip there.